-- Traditional ecological diversity metrics such as richness and the Shannon Index shift substantially with small changes of PCR-based protocols, to the extent that such metrics may not be comparable across methods or studies.
-Taxon-specific primer sets are likely to be an exception to this rule because, with a narrow range of target taxa out of the available pool, their results stabilize after a few PCR cycles. - The results of community-wide diversity studies depend even more strongly on the choice of PCR primers.
-Amplification- efficiency explains amplicon abundance to a far greater extent than does underlying biomass within a sample. - However, because amplification efficiency is approximately constant for a given taxon and primer set, changes in taxon-specific abundance indices reliably and quantitatively track changes in biomass over space or time.
-Primer-taxon pairings with relatively high amplification efficiencies are particularly effective in this regard. - 336 We discuss these conclusions in turn below, before suggesting best practices for applying them in the field.
+- 1. Traditional ecological diversity metrics such as richness and the Shannon Index shift substantially with small changes of PCR-based protocols, to the extent that such metrics may not be comparable across methods or studies.
+Taxon-specific primer sets are likely to be an exception to this rule because, with a narrow range of target taxa out of the available pool, their results stabilize after a few PCR cycles. - 2.
+The results of community-wide diversity studies depend even more strongly on the choice of PCR primers.
+Amplification-efficiency explains amplicon abundance to a far greater extent than does underlying biomass within a sample. - 3.
+However, because amplification efficiency is approximately constant for a given taxon and primer set, changes in taxon-specific abundance indices reliably and quantitatively track changes in biomass over space or time.
+Primer-taxon pairings with relatively high amplification efficiencies are particularly effective in this regard.

+We discuss these conclusions in turn below, before suggesting best practices for applying them in the field.

-337 Exponential Growth: Effect of PCR Cycle Number
+Exponential Growth: Effect of PCR Cycle Number

-Decades after microbial ecologists embraced PCR-based methods [66], PCR-based surveys have begun to radically change the way molecular ecologists work with the visible world around them.
-In mixed-template applications, PCR serves a dual purpose: first, it selects particular DNA fragments of interest; and second, it amplifies these fragments for analysis.
-In the bargain, however, PCR radically distorts the underlying proportions of biomass as a result of amplification bias [19].
+PCR-based ecological surveys have begun to radically change the way molecular ecologists work.
+In applications with complex samples (i.e. many templates present), PCR serves a dual purpose: first, it selects particular genomes of interest (and indeed, particular sections of those genomes); and second, it amplifies these fragments for analysis.
+In the bargain, however, PCR radically distorts the underlying proportions of biomass as a result of amplification bias.

-Our simulation shows metabarcoding fails to recover the true value of two traditional biodiversity metrics after as few as 25 PCR cycles.
+Our simulation shows eDNA methods fail to recover the true value of two traditional biodiversity metrics after as few as 25 PCR cycles.
 Importantly, the magnitude of difference between the estimated and true values of diversity varies strongly with the distribution of amplification efficiencies, suggesting that results from each combination of primer set and target community will vary unpredictably.
 And because both exponential amplification and primer bias obscure proportions of species' biomass, we note that the absolute values of Shannon Index and most other ecological summary statistics - which depend upon species proportions - are likely meaningless in the metabarcoding context.